johnarobinson77/Explorations-of-Parallel-Merge-Sort/README.md

 ## The Code

-The above sorting functions are implemented in a class called bfMergeSort&lt;> in file bfMergeSort.h.
+The above sorting functions are implemented in a class called bfMergeSort&lt;> in file bfMergeSort.hpp.

 ### The Merge Functions